WHY WE DO WHAT WE DO

 As I was tidying up the room and getting ready to leave, one of the students came up to me and shyly thanked me for the class.
 She told me she had a job interview that afternoon.
 She had really been stressed and nervous about it before class, but said now she felt calm and ready for it.
 I was reminded instantly of why I work so hard to keep bringing these practices to places like this.
 If this yoga class helped this young woman to get a job, and ultimately helped her out of homelessness, then the entire year’s work has been worth it.

 Sea Change Yoga began as just an idea, then a discussion, then a concept and mission statement.
-My Co-Founder and I then brought this idea to a founding group of yogis.
+Next, I brought this idea of starting an organization to a founding group of yogis.
 I began teaching in places where yoga was desperately needed but not accessible.
 I have been really proud to watch the organization grow as we bring yoga to more and more people who would not normally have access and who benefit greatly from the emotional regulation and stress management skills that yoga and meditation offer.
 What started as a dream of yoga service is now a reality.

 Most of my time these days is spent emailing with Sea Change teachers, meeting with interested donors and partners, or discussing our yoga program with the facilities that would like our services.
 In the early days of Sea Change, I taught eight classes weekly at various facilities to different populations.
 Today that has shrunk to just one class a week, when I get to teach yoga and meditation to women on the threshold of being released from prison.
 I have passed the other seven classes on to several amazing trauma informed teachers, but I hold on to this one.
 It is wonderful to be able to experience firsthand the healing benefits that this trauma informed practice brings to folks.
 Teaching this class keeps me in touch with why we do what we do.